At Peace Legal we understand that facing any criminal charge is a distressing situation to find yourself in.

 To qualify for a Representation Order in the magistrates’ court, you must meet certain financial conditions.
 You’ll automatically meet these conditions if you’re Under 18.
 Also you’ll automatically meet the conditions if you’re getting Income Support, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, the guarantee credit part of Pension Credit or Universal Credit.

 Otherwise, the financial conditions depend on your gross income and how many dependent children you have.
-If you have no children, you won’t get criminal legal aid in the magistrates’ court if you have a gross income of more than £22,325.
+If you are single and have no children, you won’t get criminal legal aid in the magistrates’ court if you have a gross income of more than £12,475.
+This figure will increase if you have dependants

 If you do meet the financial conditions, you’ll usually get help with representation in a criminal case in the magistrates’ court, as long as it’s in the interests of justice that you are legally represented.
-This means, for example, if you are likely to go to prison or lose your job if you are convicted.
+This means, for example, if you are pleading not guilty, you are likely to go to prison or lose your job if you are convicted.

-In the Crown Court, it will automatically be in the interests of justice that you are legally represented.
-But you might have to contribute towards the cost of your legal representation from your income or capital.
+In the Crown Court, unless your disposable income is more than £37,500 it will automatically be in the interests of justice that you are legally represented.
+But you might have to contribute towards the cost of your legal representation from your income or capital, depending on the level of your disposable income.

-If you have a disposable income above £283.17 per month, you will have to make five contributions from your income.
-If you are late paying, you will have to make one extra payment.
+If you are above the disposable income limit, you will have to make monthly contributions from your income.

 If you are found guilty and have capital over £30,000, you may be asked to pay a contribution from your capital.